-Since 1996 Bragg Creek Hockey League, under Foothills Pond Hockey, has offered minor hockey to Bragg Creek area kids.
-We have over 60 Bears in Tyke, Atom, Pee Wee and Midget divisions who currently play against communities such as Black Diamond, Canmore, Cochrane, Millarville, Priddis, and Turner Valley.
+Since 1996, the Bragg Creek Hockey League, under Foothills Recreational Hockey, has offered minor hockey to Bragg Creek area kids.
+Our divisions currently play against communities such as Black Diamond, Millarville and Priddis.

 Throughout the season will have the opportunity to practice in and also play games in nearby communities on both indoor and outdoor rinks.
 Here are a few extra details to make your trips to these locations more enjoyable.

 Redwood Meadows (1 Manyhorses Drive) Our home ice is outdoors and we are thrilled to have a large skate shack with heated change rooms, public restroom and concession.
 Easiest access to the community is the main (central) entrance where the Fire Hall is located.
 The hockey rink as well as smaller family rink are located west of the Fire Hall/Redwood House town office/community centre, and right adjacent to the skate shack.